 Gradually, I found the way my brain worked was a means to growing my roles and reaching my potential.
 My never-still mind was best directed to learning and creating my own solutions.

 Several years later I realized I had ADHD.
 It hit me hard.
 And the shock was realizing how close I came to stalling all those years ago.
-With the majority of adults with ADHD undiagnosed, it’s crushing to consider how many have stalled in their lives and don’t know why.
+With the majority of adults undiagnosed with ADHD, it’s crushing to consider how many have stalled in their lives and don’t know why.

 This is the iceberg of ADHD.
 All that potential lying dormant.
 Somehow I climbed it, and my potential was seen.